atomheartother/QTweet/README.md

 ### start

-Usage: `!!start <screen_name> [screen_name2 screen_name3 ...] [--notext]`
+Usage: `!!start <screen_name> [screen_name2 screen_name3 ...] [--notext] [--retweet] [--noquote]`

 This command will cause QTweet to start posting tweets from this user (or these users) automatically into this discord channel, in real-time.
 It will take her a bit (between 5 and 20min) to start posting them because of twitter rate limits, but once she gets started they will be real-time.
 Works in DMs.

-Notes:

-- Extra screen names are separated by spaces.
-- `--notext` indicates that you don't want plain text posts, just posts with media in them.
+Options:

+`--notext`: Don't post text tweets

+`--retweet`: Post retweets

+`--noquote`: Don't post quotes.
+Quotes are when an account retweets and adds a comment to the post.
+I make 2 posts for those, one for the quote and then one for the quoted message.

 Examples:

 `!!start HamsterFragment --notext`: Will start posting tweets from @HamsterFragment, but not their text posts.

 `!!start HamsterFragment billwurtz`: Will start posting tweets from @HamsterFragment and @billwurtz.

+`!!start HamsterFragment --retweet --noquote`: Will post tweets and retweets from @HamsterFragment but not their quotes.

 ### stop